senaite/senaite2.com/docs/quickstart.md

 ![Clients](/screenshots/clients_listing.png "Clients")

-Add a new client by clicking on the "Add" button.
+Add a new client by clicking on the *Add* button.

 ![Add Client](/screenshots/add_client_screen.png "Add Client")